jinlee2016/cloud-native-devops-workshop/blackjack_KR/2-developer-cloud-hello-world.md

 3. Replace **ENTER YOUR PROXY ADDRESS** within the <host> tag with your proxy and save the file.

-## GIT 저장소 만들기
+## Creating a GIT Repository

-이 액티비티의 일환으로 다음을 작성하고 초기화하는 방법을 배웁니다.
-사용자의 홈 디렉토리 아래 로컬 GIT 저장소.

-1. Windows**시작**메뉴에서 Git Bash를 열거 나 Mac을 사용하는 경우 터미널 창을여십시오.

-2. 홈 디렉토리에서**cloud**디렉토리를 작성하십시오.
+As part of this activity, you will learn to create and initialize a local GIT repository under user’s home directory.

+1. Open Git Bash from the Windows **Start** menu or open a terminal window if using a Mac.

+2. In your home directory, create a **cloud** directory.

         mkdir cloud

-3. 디렉토리를**cloud**디렉토리로 변경하십시오.
+3. Change the directory to **cloud** directory.

         cd cloud

-4. Git 저장소 유형을 만듭니다.
+4. Create a Git repository type.

         git init

-5. 이제 클라우드 디렉토리가 Git 저장소가됩니다. `ls -a`를 실행하십시오. command to confirm the same.
+5. The cloud directory is now a Git repository.
+Execute the `ls –a` command to confirm the same.
 The output of the `ls –a` command must match the output in the following screenshot: